Skip to main content

 Yes, mindfulness can help with insomnia, particularly the type driven by racing thoughts and rumination.
 Mindfulness-Based Therapy for Insomnia (MBTI) is a structured program that has shown comparable effects to cognitive behavioral therapy for insomnia (CBT-I) in some trials.
 Practices like body scans, breath awareness, and noting thoughts without engaging help break the loop of "trying to sleep," which often perpetuates insomnia.

-Some studies suggest mindfulness can affect telomere length, a marker of cellular aging.
-Research from Elizabeth Blackburn's lab (Nobel laureate for telomere research) has shown longer telomeres and higher telomerase activity in people who practice mindfulness regularly compared to controls.
+Mindfulness may affect telomere length, a marker of cellular aging.
+Research from Elizabeth Blackburn's lab (Nobel laureate for telomere research) has found longer telomeres and higher telomerase activity in people who practice mindfulness regularly than in controls.
 The effect size is modest, and mechanisms are still being studied, but the direction of the data is consistent: lower stress equals better cellular aging markers.

 Yes, mindfulness is well-supported in addiction recovery.
 Mindfulness-Based Relapse Prevention (MBRP), a structured program built on MBSR, shows reduced relapse rates and lower craving intensity compared to standard treatment in randomized trials.
 The mechanism is partly about decoupling craving from automatic reaction; you notice the craving, observe it without engaging, and let it pass.

 Focused attention meditation involves directing attention to a single object (the breath, a mantra, a body sensation) and bringing it back when it wanders.
-Open awareness (or "open monitoring") meditation involves noticing whatever arises in consciousness without focusing on any one thing.
+Open awareness (or "open monitoring") meditation involves noticing whatever arises in consciousness without focusing on a single object.
 Both have benefits.
 Focused attention is typically taught first because it builds the basic skill.
 Open awareness comes later and is more associated with insight and emotional flexibility.

-Yes, there can be risks to intensive meditation, especially for people with trauma histories, certain mental health conditions, or in unguided multi-day retreats.
-A small but real percentage of people experience anxiety, dissociation, or unwanted memory surfacing.
+Yes, there can be risks to intensive meditation, particularly for people with trauma histories, certain mental health conditions, or in unguided multi-day retreats.
+A small but notable share of people experience anxiety, dissociation, or unwanted memory surfacing.
 The risk is highest with intensive silent retreats and lowest with brief daily practice.
 If you have a trauma history, work with a teacher trained in trauma-sensitive mindfulness.

 Mindfulness compares favorably to other stress interventions.
 Compared to relaxation techniques alone, mindfulness produces broader effects on attention, mood, and emotional regulation.
 Compared to cognitive behavioral therapy (CBT), it has similar effects on anxiety and depression but works through different mechanisms.
 Compared to medication, it is slower to act but has fewer side effects and longer-lasting benefits when practice continues.